DWTechs/efficient-angular/content/best-practices.md

 ## Structure and naming

-- Structure your application "LIFT" in mind: Locate code quickly, Identify the code at a glance, keep the Flattest structure you can, and Try to be DRY (don't repeat yourself)
+Structure your application in order to :
-  - Locate: locating the code must be intuitive and fast.
+- Locate code quickly.
+Locating the code must be intuitive and fast.
 This is really important when someone else will have to work on the application.
-  - Identify : name the file such that you instantly know what it contains and represents.
+- Identify code at a glance.
+Name the file such that you instantly know what it contains and represents.
 Prefer long and descriptive names over abbreviations that makes no sense.
-  - Flat structure : the structure must be as flat as possible.
+- Keep the flattest structure you can.
+The structure must be as flat as possible.
 It is much easier to search through a folder containing some files than a folder containing subfolders.
 Above 7 files, the human eyes will have some difficulties to scan the folder, in that case you can create subfolders.
-  - Try to be DRY (don’t repeat yourself) : do not be redundant in file names (no need to call a component "product-view.component.html", the .html extension already indicates that it is a view).
+- Do not repeat yourself.
+Do not be redundant in file names.
+For example no need to call a component "product-view.component.html", the .html extension already indicates that it is a view.

-- Split your code into features modules: the structure will be much more clear and you will have the possibility to implement lazy-loading.
+- Split your code into features modules: the structure will be much clearer and you will have the possibility to implement lazy-loading.
 - Create one or several shared modules according to your needs, in order to group shared elements, and features used in several modules.
 For instance, you can create an AngularMaterialModule to store all imports and exports of all components from @angular/material.
 Another example would be a SharedModule to group reusable pieces of the application (lists, forms, generic dialogs...).
 - Implement data-services specifically designed to interact with backend.
 - Follow conventional naming: first the name of the functionality with dash if needed, then its type (feature.type.ts).
 Conventional types are: .service, .component, .pipe, .module, et .directive.